How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 }

-The tool on wtools.com provides several filters to control what gets extracted:
+The tool gives you a few filters to control what gets pulled out:

-- Depth — Set how many levels deep the parser should go.
-Useful when you only want top-level values or need to reach into deeply nested objects.
+- Depth — Set how many levels deep the parser goes.
+Helpful when you only want top-level values or need to reach into deeply nested objects.

 - Include Keys — Toggle whether key names (like

-title,description) appear alongside their values in the output. - Include Numbers — Decide if numeric values like
+title,description) show up next to their values in the output. - Include Numbers — Decide if numeric values like

-101should be part of the extracted text. - Include Booleans — Choose whether
+101should appear in the extracted text. - Include Booleans — Choose whether

-Click the extract button.
-The tool parses the JSON and returns a clean text output.
-Using the example above with keys included and numbers/booleans excluded, you would get:
+Hit the extract button.
+The tool parses the JSON and gives you clean text output.
+Using the example above with keys included and numbers/booleans left out, you'd get:

 status: ok